 You must have a valid passport

-You must have the special residence permit known as an EC/EU residence permit for long-term residents.
+You must have long-term resident status in the EU country in which you previously lived You must have the special residence permit known as an EC/EU residence permit for long-term residents.
 Read about the EC/EU residence permit card

-You must work, run your own business, study, or have sufficient funds to support yourself.
+You must be able to account for your occupation in Sweden You must work, run your own business, study, or have sufficient funds to support yourself.

-All submitted documents should be in Swedish or English.
+Translate documents All submitted documents should be in Swedish or English.
 If you have translated your documents, the translation should be certified.
 You must also include a copy of the document in its original language.

-Before you can recieve a decision, you may need to present your passport and EC/EU residence permit card.
+Plan to present your passport and EC/EU residence permit card Before you can receive a decision, you may need to present your passport and EC/EU residence permit card.
 You must do this at a Swedish embassy or consulate-general if you are outside Sweden, or at one of the Swedish Migration Agency’s Service Centres if you are already in the country.
 The Swedish Migration Agency will contact you with information about how and when to do this.

 You must attach copies of these documents to your application